ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/overview.markdown

 ####Compression

+* A backup always consists of a single compressed file.
-* All backup files are gzipped: Full "standard" backup dumps, snapshot images, and the incremental backups that supplement both.
+  It is so for all backup formats: full "Logical" backup dumps, snapshot images, and the incremental backups that supplement both.
 * Data is compressed using [gzip](https://www.gzip.org/).

 ---

 ####Backup Name

 * Backup folders and files are named automatically.
 Their names are constructed of:
    * Current Date and Time
    * Backed-up Database Name
    * Owner-Node Tag
    * Backup Type ("backup" or "snapshot")
    * Backup Scope ("full-backup" or "incremental-backup")

 * For example:
-   * `2018-12-26-16-17.ravendb-Products-A-backup` is the automatically-generated name of a backup-file's _folder_.
+   * `2018-12-26-16-17.ravendb-Products-A-backup` is the name automatically given to a backup _folder_.
        * "**2018-12-26-16-17**" - Backup Date and time
        * "**Products**" - Backed-up Database name
        * "**A**" - Executing node's tag
        * "**backup**" - Backup type (backup/snapshot)
-   * `2018-12-26-16-17.ravendb-full-backup` is the automatically-generated name of the actual backup _file_.
+   * `2018-12-26-16-17.ravendb-full-backup` is the name automatically given to the backup file inside this folder.
        * "**full-backup**" - For a full backup; an incremental backup's name will state "incremental-backup".

 ---